microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ### RequestTransform

 All request transforms must derive from the abstract base class [RequestTransform](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.RequestTransform).
 These can freely modify the proxy `HttpRequestMessage`.
 Avoid reading or modifying the request body as this may disrupt the proxying flow.
+Consider also adding a parametrized extension method on `TransformBuilderContext` for discoverability and easy of use.

 ### ResponseTransform

 All response transforms must derive from the abstract base class [ResponseTransform](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.ResponseTransform).
 These can freely modify the client `HttpResponse`.
 Avoid reading or modifying the response body as this may disrupt the proxying flow.
+Consider also adding a parametrized extension method on `TransformBuilderContext` for discoverability and easy of use.

 ### ResponseTrailersTransform

 All response trailers transforms must derive from the abstract base class [ResponseTrailersTransform](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.ResponseTrailersTransform).
 These can freely modify the client HttpResponse trailers.
 These run after the response body and should not attempt to modify the response headers or body.
+Consider also adding a parametrized extension method on `TransformBuilderContext` for discoverability and easy of use.

 ### ITransformProvider